wang8zai/Udacity_FullStack_Project3_LogsAnlysis/README.md

     Copy them into the command line and press enter to create views.

 ### make it work
+    Finally you made it ! run
+    python start.py
-    Finally you made it ! run python project3.py in command line to see results.
+    in command line to see results.

+    project3.py is the database_query class definition.
+    start.py make an instance of databaes_query and perform queries.

 ## Description